What is a Coach?

-Coaches instruct and work with students and clients to prepare them for anything from performing to their peak in recreational sports to developing skills that will help them achieve life and career goals.
-A coach can be a private tutor, counsellor, or a life-skills coordinator.
-They work in a private office, out of their homes, or at accredited primary, secondary and post-secondary educational institutions.
+A coach is someone who instructs and works with students and clients to prepare them for anything from performing at their peak in recreational or professional sports, to developing skills that will help a person achieve life and career goals.
+A coach can be a private tutor, a counselor, or a life-skills coordinator.
+They may work in a private office, out of their home, or at accredited primary, secondary or post-secondary educational institution.

-Three primary areas for coaching are athletic coaching, career coaching and wellness coaching.
+The three primary areas for coaching are: athletic coaching, career coaching and wellness coaching.
 Each requires a similar but varied skill set and there are many niches within each area.
-In addition to these concentrations, coaches may be independent contractors who specialize in relationship, parenting, business and even religious development.
+In addition to these concentrations, coaches may be independent contractors who specialize in relationship, parenting, business, or even religious development.
 In fact, there is probably a coaching position for almost every area of life, business or recreation.